ajay-dhangar/algo/docs/heap/Kth-largest-using-min_heap.md

 ---

-id: Kth-Largest-Element-MinHeap
+id: kth-largest-element-min-heap
 title: Kth Largest Element using Min Heap
 sidebar_label: Kth Largest Element
 sidebar_position: 3
 description: Finding the Kth largest element in an array using a min heap data structure, commonly used in streaming and top-K problems.
 tags: [Heap, Priority Queue, Top-K, Streaming]

 ---

 # Kth Largest Element Using Min Heap